 - Place mushrooms stem side down into the pan and press mushrooms with another cast-iron pan or heavy pot.
 Apply pressure until you hear the mushrooms begin to sizzle.

 - As the mushrooms being releasing liquid, the sizzle will disappear.
 Lift the top pan/pot to let the water evaporate for a couple of minutes.

 - Season mushrooms with the Texas BBQ classic, a 50/50 mix of kosher salt and black pepper.
 Add another 1 ½ Tbsp oil and flip the mushrooms carefully with tongs.

 - Repeat steps 3 and 4, and then season the mushroom steaks again with salt and pepper.

-- Keep flipping and pressing until the mushroom steaks have a little char and pressed to the thickness you desire.
+- Keep flipping and pressing until the mushroom steaks have a little char and are the thickness you desire.

 - Brush a generous amount of your favorite BBQ sauce on both sides of the mushrooms.

 - If you’ll finish the mushrooms in a Ninja Foodi Grill, pre-heat the grill to High (500 °F) and be sure the grill grate is inside.
 Once the Foodi is up to temp, place the sauced mushroom steaks inside and grill for about 10 minutes, flipping them at the mid-point.

 - If you’ll finish the mushroom steaks in an oven, place the sauced mushrooms on a parchment-lined baking sheet and bake in for 10-15 minutes, flipping them at the mid-point.